Growing a Relational Food Economy in the Hudson Valley.

-Random Harvest envisions a relational food economy in the Hudson Valley where food builds bridges towards a generous, just, and nourished community.
+Random Harvest envisions a relational food economy--a food system that puts relationships at its center--in the Hudson Valley where food builds bridges towards a generous, just, and nourished community.

 Random Harvest is a worker-owned neighborhood market, cafe, and community space that: provides food and goods sourced directly from farmers and producers; brings together diverse community for shared work, sustenance, and learning; and uses models of exchange, pricing, and ownership to reflect the needs of workers, producers, and community members.